Accelerating Particle-based Energetic Variational Inference: Accelerating EVI-Im via partial energy quadratization

 frequently in solving the optimization problem \eqref{Op_EVI_Im}.
-In the ImEQ, we only need to evaluate the interaction terms once to compute $r^n$ at each time step.
-Moreover, the optimization problem (\ref{op_qq2}) is often easier to solve than that of the EVI-Im.
-Consequently, for the same temporal step size, the ImEQ can be more than $K$ times faster, where $K$ is the maximum number of iterations inside the optimization procedure at each time step (see Table~\ref{comparediffN} for numerical evidence).
-It is worth pointing out that the step-size in the EVI-Im can be significantly larger than that in the ImEQ according to the numerical tests, as the EVI-Im is unconditional energy stable while the ImEQ is energy stable only in the sense of modified energy $\tilde{\mathcal{F}}(\z, r) = r^2 + H(\z)$.
+In ImEQ, we only need to evaluate the interaction terms once to compute $r^n$ at each time step.
+Moreover, the optimization problem (\ref{op_qq2}) is often easier to solve than that of EVI-Im.
+Consequently, for the same temporal step size, ImEQ can be more than $K$ times faster, where $K$ is the maximum number of iterations inside the optimization procedure at each time step (see Table~\ref{comparediffN} for numerical evidence).
+It is worth pointing out that the step-size in EVI-Im can be significantly larger than that in ImEQ according to the numerical tests, as EVI-Im is unconditionally energy-stable while ImEQ is energy stable only in the sense of the modified energy $\tilde{\mathcal{F}}(\z, r) = r^2 + H(\z)$.
 For instance, in the Double-banana example in Fig.~\ref{doublebanana}(a), we report results for EVI-Im with $\tau=0.1$ and for ImEQ with $\tau=0.01$.